gayatrikusuma123/dynamicweatherforecastapp/README.md

 => Transparent pricing and licensing

+What Is a Weather API?

+A Weather API (Application Programming Interface) is a web service that provide weather data to developers and businesses.
+These APIs provide their users with data from official weather sources.
+Moreover, weather APIs usually provide data to their users with API keys.

+There are some features that a good weather API should have.
+Some of those:

+=> Rich Weather Data: A good weather API should provide its users with basic weather information (temperature, humidity, wind speed, precipitation, sunny/cloudy, etc.).

+=> Up-to-date Weather Data: This API should provide the most up-to-date weather data possible.

+=> Forecasts and Future Data: Another feature that makes a weather API popular is that it provides forecast data.
+These forecasts can help users plan or make decisions based on the weather.

+=> Wide Location Support: A good weather API should provide rich location support to its users.
+Many users in the global age should also be able to use this API.

+=> Stability and Reliability: It is very important for a weather API to have high uptime and the accuracy of the data it provides.

 b.
 Features

 => Input Section: Users can input a city name manually or use the "Get Device Location" button to fetch weather data based on their current geographical location.